jneug/typst-tools4typst/src/assert.typ

 /// #func(..range(4))
 /// #func(n:4, ..range(4))
 ///
-/// - n (integer, none): The mandatory number of positional arguments or #value(none).
+/// - n (int, none): The mandatory number of positional arguments or #value(none).
 /// - args (arguments): The arguments to test.
-/// - message (string,function): A message to show if the assertion fails.
+/// - message (str,function): A message to show if the assertion fails.
 #let has-pos(
   n: none,
   args,